AndrewShmorhunGit/node.js-task-2/README.md

 ---

-4. Let run an App, mather fuckers)
+4. Let's run an App

 - For run it we need to:
   4.1.
 Take and actions and arguments